-INTERNATIONAL RECORDS
+7. INTERNATIONAL RECORDS

-- 7.1 DEFINITION OF AN INTERNATIONAL RECORD.
+7.1 DEFINITION OF AN INTERNATIONAL RECORD

 An International Record is a World Record and/or a Continental Regional Record.
 It represents the best performance certified by the FAI and established in a FAI Class, Sub-class, Category or Group as specified in the Sporting Code GS and/or Specialised Section.
 Classes are listed in 2.1 above.
-Sub-classes, Categories and Groups shall be defined in the Specialised Sections - 7.1.1 Types of records (e.g. altitude, altitude with payload, distance and/or speed over different courses) should be specified for each FAI Class in the appropriate section of the Sporting Code. - 7.1.2 Any performance being submitted for recognition as an International Record must be in compliance with all relevant provisions in this General Section and in the appropriate Specialised Sections. - 7.1.3 A performance may meet the certification criteria for a World Record and/or a Continental Regional record.
+Sub-classes, Categories and Groups shall be defined in the Specialised Sections

+- 7.1.1 Types of records (e.g. altitude, altitude with payload, distance and/or speed over different courses) should be specified for each FAI Class in the appropriate section of the Sporting Code. - 7.1.2 Any performance being submitted for recognition as an International Record must be in compliance with all relevant provisions in this General Section and in the appropriate Specialised Section. - 7.1.3 A performance may meet the certification criteria for a World Record and/or a Continental Regional record.
 The certification claim must state whether certification is requested as a World Record, a Continental Regional Record or both.
-The administration fee charged by FAI for certification of each International Record will be charged only once, even if both World and Continental Regional Records are established. - 7.1.4 For record purposes Continental Regions shall be as defined in 2.5 of this General Section of the Sporting Code for Continental Regional Championships, with one exception: an ASC may stipulate in its own Specialised Section of the Sporting Code that part of the Russian Federation East of the 61° meridian shall be assigned to Asia. - 7.1.5 Each ASC shall decide if Continental Regional Records may be established in its activity and, if so, in its own Specialised Section of the Sporting Code, shall set out any specific criteria to be applied to the participants and/or other terms and limitations applicable thereto. - 7.2 ABSOLUTE RECORDS.
-The types of records recognised by FAI as Absolute Records shall be determined by the ASCs and will be shown in the Specialised Sections of the Sporting Code.
+The administration fee charged by FAI for certification of each International Record will be charged only once, even if both World and Continental Regional Records are established. - 7.1.4 For record purposes Continental Regions shall be as defined in 2.5 of this General Section of the Sporting Code for Continental Regional Championships, with one exception: an ASC may stipulate in its own Specialised Section of the Sporting Code that part of the Russian Federation East of the 61° meridian shall be assigned to Asia. - 7.1.5 Each ASC shall decide if Continental Regional Records may be established in its activity and, if so, in its own Specialised Section of the Sporting Code, shall set out any specific criteria to be applied to the participants and/or other terms and limitations applicable thereto. - 7.1.6 Each ASC shall notify FAI Secretariat of all new international records introduced in their Specialised Sections of the Sporting Code.
+The notification must include an example of how the performance is to be calculated.